MadsRoager/ActionReplication/README.md

 - go run .

 If there is more than one frontend, then the command is followed by a port.
 E.g. go run . port [insert unique port here]

+And the client is told what frontend to connect to with go run . frontendPort [insert frontend port here]
 ### Commands for renewing proto
 protoc --go_out=. --go_opt=paths=source_relative --go-grpc_out=. --go-grpc_opt=paths=source_relative proto/proto.proto